connexcs/docs/docs/customer/auth.md

 ## IP Authentication
-When you setup **IP Authentication**, you associate the IP of a customer switch to their account.
+When you enable **IP Authentication**, you associate the IP of a customer switch to their account.
 This add a layer of security by ensuring the calls are coming from a trusted source.

+!!! error "Newly added IP immediately marked as Blocked under IP Authentication"
+    This occurs because call requests were sent from the new IP before it is authorized.
+As a result, ConnexCS fraud detection blocked the unauthorized IP in the firewall.
+Attempted calls from this IP will not be completed.
+To resolve the blocked IP, go to **Setup :material-menu-right: Advanced :material-menu-right: Firewall**.
+Select the blocked IP, then delete it from the firewall.
+This unblocks the IP, but it will take up to 15 minutes for the change to become active in the switch.
+See [Threat Detection](https://docs.connexcs.com/setup/advanced/firewall/) for more details.

+### Enable IP Authentication

 *Click each tab to view configuration details.*